Selco-Foundation/e4h-incident-management/.github/ISSUE_TEMPLATE/user_story.md

 ## Sprint Ready Checklist
 1. - [ ] Acceptance criteria defined
 2. - [ ] Team understands acceptance criteria
-3. - [ ] Team has defined solution / steps to satisfy acceptance criteria
+3. - [ ] Team has the required technical design/solution
 4. - [ ] Acceptance criteria is verifiable / testable
-5. - [ ] External / 3rd Party dependencies identified

 ## Definition of Done:
 - [ ] All acceptance criteria are met.
 - [ ] Code is reviewed and approved.
 - [ ] Necessary tests are written and pass.
-- [ ] Documentation is updated, if applicable.
 - [ ] Feature is deployed to the [environment name].

+## Resources
+- [ ] Any relevant links for developers